jeffreyqdd/advanced_cs/README.md

 public Class A<T>{};
 ```

 2. Only time it gets confusing: If initiating an array of type T, use an object arr.
 Java will cast it.
-When returning a T value, cast the object to T. Suppress warnings bc it is guarenteed to work.
+When returning a T value, cast the object to T. Suppress warnings bc it is guaranteed to work.
 Invalid push calls are checked during compilation.
 3. "new" is run time.
 4. Using the angle bracket yields a advantage.
 Makes casting a compiler error rather than a runtime error.
 5. Can cast primitive to object.